cannatag/ldap3/docs/manual/source/features.rst

     * RFC4518: Internationalized String Preparation
     * RFC4519: Schema for User Applications

-    The following RFCs, describing additional functionalities of the LDAP3 protocol are also followed:
+    The following RFCs, describing additional functionalities of the LDAP3 protocol, are also followed:

     * RFC2696: LDAP Control Extension for Simple Paged Results Manipulation
     * RFC2849: The LDAP Data Interchange Format (LDIF) - Technical Specification